secure-software-engineering/upcy/README.md

 com.github.ferstl:depgraph-maven-plugin:4.0.1:graph -DshowVersions -DshowGroupIds -DshowDuplicates -DshowConflicts -DgraphFormat=json
 ```

-Third, invoke the UpCy class `de.upb.upcy.MainMavenComputeUpdateSuggestion` with the following arguments:
+Third, invoke the UpCy class `de.upb.upcy.update.MainMavenComputeUpdateSuggestion` with the following arguments:
 * -dg,--dependency-graph <arg>   the generated dependency graph as json file
 * -gav <arg>                     the GAV of the dependency to update in the form - group:artifact:version
 * -module,--maven-module <arg>   path to the maven module containing the pom.xml